kaerus/arango-client/README.md

 Actions
 -------
 ArangoDB supports user defined actions that can be used for implementing business logic or creating complex queries serverside.

-To request an action you first need to define it.
+To invoke an action you first need to define it.
 ```javascript
 /* define an action */
 db.action.define(